panzerdp/dmitripavlutin.com/content/posts/075-logical-operators/index.md

 ### 3.1 Default value when accessing properties

-You can use this effect to access the properties of an object, and default to a value when the property doesn't exist:
+You can use a side-effect of the `||` evaluation to access an object property providing a default value when the property is missing.

+For example, let's access the properties `name` and `job` of the `person` object.
+When the property is missing, simply default to a string `'Unknown'`.
+Here's how you could use `||` operator to achieve it:

 ```javascript
 const person = {